wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 x <- FALSE
 ```

-Try creating a logical variable in this way and look at the class of the variable - if you have done it correctly it should read "logical" (keep in mind that R is case-sensitive, i.e. x <- false will throw an error).
+Try creating a logical variable in this way and look at the class of the variable - if you have done it correctly it should read "logical" (keep in mind that R is case-sensitive, i.e. `x <- false` will throw an error).

 However, this is not the way that logical variables tend to be used in programming.
-More often than not we arrive at a logical variable through a particular type of calculation, called a **logical expression**.
-You can think of a logical expression as a statement that we send to R, which may be a true statement, or it may be a lie!
+We often create logical variables through a particular type of calculation, called a **logical expression**.
+You can think of a logical expression as a statement (or a question) that we send to R, which may be a true statement, or it may be a lie!
 For example, try evaluating the code

 ```R
 5 > 4